Barnardo's: Experience of mixed-race children

 A "special problem" of the upbringing and socialisation of mixed-race children was noted in Barnardo's Annual Report of 1951.

-Suzi Hamilton was sent to Barnardo's by her married mother in 1946, her father was a black GI.
+Suzi Hamilton was sent to Barnardo's by her married mother in 1946.
+Suzi's father was a black G.I.
 She had a tough time at home and the two employees who ran her Barnardo cottage were not nice to her.
-She wrote her experience into her book Notice Me!
-A Barnardo's child scrapbook of memories: 1946 to 1961 which also described several unsuccessful attempts to adopt her.
+She wrote her experience into her book which also described several unsuccessful attempts to adopt her.
 She also talked about the short vacations that she had with her "aunts" and "uncles" where on one vacation she experienced her first menstrual period and was told to be extra careful as she was not a white girl.

-Susan Tomkins, born in Taunton, Somerset to a married mother, was being sent to Barnardos when she was around eight with her two brothers.
-She stayed at the Barnardo's for about a year.
+Susan Tomkins, born in Taunton, Somerset, to a married mother, was being sent to Barnardo's when she was aged about eight, together with her two brothers.
+She stayed at Barnardo's for about a year.
 Her grandmother, who was protective of her in the face of any racism, took care of her once she went home.